f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   :align: center
   :scale: 70%

 The tenant deployment options are almost identical to deploying a vCMP guest, with a few minor differences.
 You’ll supply the tenant a name and choose the TMOS tenant image for it to run.
-Next you will assign an out-of-band management address, prefix and gateway and assing VLANs you wan the tenant to inherit.
+Next you will assign an out-of-band management address, prefix and gateway and assign VLANs you want the tenant to inherit.
 There are **Recommended** and **Advanced** options for resource provisioning, choosing Recommended will automatically adjust memory based on the vCPU’s allocated to the tenant.
 Choosing Advanced will allow you to over-allocate memory which is something iSeries did not support.
 You can choose different states (Configured, Provisioned, Deployed) just like vCMP and there is an option to enable/disable HW Crypto & Compression Acceleration (Recommended this stay enabled).
 And finally, there is an option to enable Appliance mode which will disable root/bash access to the tenant.

 .. image:: images/rseries_deploying_a_tenant/image75.png
   :align: center